guicastle/codebar_and_qrcode_app/README.md

 # codebar_and_qrcode_app
+QRcode and Codebar with Flutter

-For learn using QRcode and Codebar with Flutter
+Project for students to learn how i using qrcode and codebar with Flutter